debasish5452v/watch.github.io/README.md

 - Modifying colors in the `--clr` CSS variables
 - Updating social media links in the HTML
 - Adjusting the clock size by changing SVG dimensions

-## Contributing

-Feel free to fork this project and submit pull requests for any improvements.

-## License

-This project is open source and available under the [MIT License](LICENSE).